pop-os/docs/src/customize-pop/customize-desktop.md

 Choose a pre-installed desktop background or assign a custom image in the `Background` tab.
 You can also right-click anywhere on the desktop and select `Change Background...`.

+>**Note**: Background adjustments such as centered, scaled, spanned, stretched, and zoom can be applied using the GNOME Tweaks application: [GNOME Tweaks Appearance Settings](gnome-tweaks-extensions.md#appearance)

 ![Background Tab](/images/customize-desktop/background-tab.png)

 ### Set Pre-installed Images as Wallpaper